 This SQL query asks the database to return:

-The restriction released = 1 is being used to hide products that are not released.
-For unreleased products, presumably released = 0.
+released = 1 is being used to hide products that are not released.
+We could assume for unreleased products,

 This results in the SQL query: